carolmadethis/carolmadethis.com/source/_drafts/Soap.md

 ![](/images/soap/IMG_2634.JPG)

 You use it by lathering it in your hands, massaging your hair, and rinsing it out.
-You follow up with a vinegar rinse to return your hair to a healthy pH.
+You follow up with a vinegar rinse (about 2 tablespoons per 12 oz of water, it doesn't need to be precise) to return your hair to a healthy pH.

 ![](/images/soap/IMG_2633.JPG)